Historic Henderson Hall to Open March 1, 2019

-Historic Henderson Hall opened for the season, Thursday, March 1, 2018.
+Historic Henderson Hall will open for the season March 1, 2019.
 This “One of a kind Historical Treasure”, built by George Washington Henderson and his wife Elizabeth Tomlinson Henderson is filled with five generations of Henderson family artifacts and priceless treasures.

 Looking ahead to the coming tourist season, we are partnering with the Valley Gem to bring visitors from Marietta to Henderson Hall.
 The boat will travel down the Ohio River each Tuesday and Thursday during the months of June, July, August and October and dock a short distance from the mansion.
 At the dock, visitors will board an old-time trolley and be taken to Henderson Hall.
 Following the tour, visitors will board the trolley for the return to Marietta.
 The route will include points of interest of historical significance, a tour through downtown Marietta and a return to the parking area.

 Four Valley Gem dinner tours to Henderson Hall are planned.
 Two dinner cruises are scheduled for June 8, and August 3.
 A special Candlelight tour is scheduled for October 25, and a very special Christmas Evening at the Plantation dinner cruise is scheduled for Saturday, December14.
 For more information on all Valley Gem weekly and dinner cruises and to book an event, please visit the Valley Gem web-site at www.valleygemsternwheeler.com.